Supporting Language Development In Early Childhood – Quality Start

 • Example: If they point to a car and say “car” or a variation thereof, say “Yes, a car.
 That’s a big red car.”

-Other important language development resources:
+Other important tools for language development in early childhood:

 Scroll to Top